FIFA VP to AP: International games could be off until 2021

 Scheduling will be discussed further by a working group featuring the six confederations.

-The qualifying format for the 2022 World Cup in Qatar might have to be curtailed with the time frame tightening to play matches.
+The qualifying format for the World Cup in Qatar might have to be curtailed with the time frame tightening to play matches to reach the tournament that starts in November 2022.